 Results: SFPS, Tribal leaders and tribal education department meet several times a year.
-The SFPS superintendent and board of education met with tribal leaders on the following dates: August 30, 2017, February 22, 2018, June 27, 2018 and are scheduled to meet on September 19, 2018.
+The SFPS superintendent and board of education met with tribal leaders on the following dates: September 19, 2018, January 10, 2019, and June 13, 2019.
+A consultation will be scheduled for Fall Semester 2019